You are currently viewing Phishing: Wie kann man Kryptowährungen und NFTs schützen?

 Typical targets for the perpetrators fall into the following categories, which prove to be extremely lucrative for them:

 • Login credentials: These are passwords and the corresponding email addresses of user accounts from a wide variety of platforms.
 Even if the accounts seem insignificant, the data is still valuable because many users use the same password over and over again.
 So if the perpetrators have access to a password and can associate an email address with it, this automatically creates new targets for them.
-In addition, there is a vibrant trade in the darknet with entire lists full of access data that promise criminals added value.
+In addition, there is a vibrant trade in the darknet with entire lists full of access data, which promise criminals added value.

-• Cryptocurrency: The perpetrators aim to gain access to the user's wallet.
+• Cryptocurrencies: The perpetrators aim to gain access to the user's wallet.
 There are a number of different methods that tempt users to disclose their seed or private keys.
 Also popular are fake websites that prompt to make a transaction with the browser wallet, but after the user confirms it, it is used to steal crypto.
 Alternatively, criminals obtain access to exchange accounts such as Binance, Kraken or Coinbase.
 Although these cases belong to the category of access data, the focus here is mostly on looting the victims' exchange accounts.

 The actual methods used to obtain the above-mentioned data differ drastically in individual cases.
-Extremely popular are spam emails that either redirect to malicious websites or send a file attachment with malware.
+Extremely popular are spam e-mails that either redirect to malicious websites or include a file attachment with malware.
 Although many providers now have excellent filters and most users do not even see such e-mails, the perpetrators always manage to find a loophole.
 In these e-mails, the senders usually feign an urgent need for action.
 Sometimes the user is asked to act quickly because otherwise he will lose money, sometimes it is suggested that money is to be received but that something must be done first.
 The layout of the e-mails can be bungling, but also extremely convincing.
 Thus, such emails cannot always be recognized at first glance and can easily be mistaken for those of real companies.

 Alternatively, the perpetrators promote fake websites via social media, where they create accounts that often resemble those of famous public figures.
 There, they write to other users or comment on posts.
 In doing so, they usually invite people to participate in a sweepstakes or pretend to give away cryptocurrencies.